28-37-46-63/process-synchronization/README.md

 README

+1) The software provides a synchronized solution to the Producer - Consumer problem.
+The producer produces an item and writes it into a file.
+The consumer consumes it only after an item has been produced.

-1) Execute in Linux since the program makes use of Linux/Unix system calls like fork()
+2) Execute in Linux since the program makes use of Linux/Unix system calls like fork()

-2) "itemProduced" is the shared memory variable which acts as a semaphore
+3) "itemProduced" is the shared memory variable which acts as a semaphore

-3) Producer produces (into a file called "abc") when itemProduced is "false"; Consumer consumes from the same file otherwise
+4) Producer produces (into a file called "abc") when itemProduced is "false"; Consumer consumes from the same file otherwise

-4) the global bool variable called locking is to implement busy waiting; to ensure busy waiting, just make sure you provide any argument to './a.out' when you run (Eg: ./a.out 5) since locking is set to true when argc > 1
+5) the global bool variable called locking is to implement busy waiting; to ensure busy waiting, just make sure you provide any argument to './a.out' when you run (Eg: ./a.out 5) since locking is set to true when argc > 1

-5) when either of the processes writes/reads (ie, they are in their critical section) they lock the file (using the lockf function)
+6) when either of the processes writes/reads (ie, they are in their critical section) they lock the file (using the lockf function)

-6) the "itemProduced" semaphore together with the lock applied on the file ensures mutual exclusion between the processes
+7) the "itemProduced" semaphore together with the lock applied on the file ensures mutual exclusion between the processes